URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Validating the Knowledge Base

 For both imputed union and average data, all imputation algorithms outperform the mean imputation as our baseline across all metrics (Table~\ref{tab:imputation-results-combined}).
-Comparing the performance on union-aggregated data, all algorithms have at least a +6\% higher precision compared to the baseline.
-However, for each algorithm, their recall is always worse than their precision, meaning that each algorithm is good at imputing binary values of 1, but is too conservative in doing so.
-The algorithm that performs the best at maximising precision and recall is SoftImpute, as it has the highest F1 score.
+Comparing the performance on union-aggregated data, all algorithms have at least $6\%$ higher precision compared to the baseline.
+However, for each algorithm, recall is always worse than precision, meaning that each algorithm is good at imputing binary values of 1 but is too conservative in doing so.
+The algorithm that performs the best at maximizing both precision and recall is SoftImpute, as it has the highest F1 score.

-On average aggregated data, all algorithms have lower RMSEs and MAEs than the baseline.
+On average-aggregated data, all algorithms have lower RMSEs and MAEs than the baseline.
 However, SoftImpute is the most preferable of these algorithms.
-This is because SoftImpute performs almost the same as $k$-NN at minimising errors overall since its MAE exceeds $k$-NN's by only 0.0057.
-However, it does much better at minimising \textit{large} errors (it has the lowest RMSE).
+This is because SoftImpute performs almost the same as $k$-NN at minimizing errors overall since its MAE exceeds $k$-NN's by only 0.0057.
+However, it does much better at minimizing \textit{large} errors (it has the lowest RMSE).

-Since SoftImpute performed the best, we used \uriel{+} with union source aggregation and the method in both downstream tasks experiments (except for \lingualchemy{} where we used union- and average-aggregation) and the linguistic case study.
+Since SoftImpute performed the best, we used \uriel{+} with union source aggregation and this method in both downstream tasks experiments (except for \lingualchemy{} where we used union- and average-aggregation) and the linguistic case study.
 A more granular analysis of how these imputation methods fare on specific feature categories can be found in Appendix \ref{sec:detailed-results}.